ActianCorp/integration-platform-docs/docs/integration-manager/admin/setup-job-notifications.md

 ---
-title: Job Notifications
+title: Configuring Job Notifications
 ---

-# Job Notifications
+# Configuring Job Notifications

 Integration Manager has the capability of sending email notifications for certain job completion events (not currently available for DataCloud SaaS accounts).